 Our strategy continues to focus on support for the major institutions with which we’ve had long-standing relationships: the British Museum, the National Portrait Gallery, the Royal Opera House and the Royal Shakespeare Company (RSC).
 Our partnership with the latter ended on 31 December 2019.
 In addition, we have supported the Mariinsky UK tour since 2011, a partnership that also concluded at the close of 2019.

 We were also a major corporate partner with Hull UK City of Culture 2017 – an exciting year-long cultural celebration featuring an impressive range of diverse, high profile events and projects in which BP is playing an important part.
 In addition we partnered with Tate Britain for over 26 years.
 Our overall investment in all these institutions and events is one of the most significant and enduring in UK arts and culture.

-In 2016 in support of our strategy, we announced a further five year investment of £7.5 million from 2018 for a range of projects at the British Museum, the National Portrait Gallery, the Royal Opera House and the Royal Shakespeare Company Royal Shakespeare Company (RSC).
+In 2016 in support of our strategy, we announced a further five-year investment of £7.5 million from 2018 for a range of projects at the British Museum, the National Portrait Gallery, the Royal Opera House and the Royal Shakespeare Company Royal Shakespeare Company (RSC).
 The RSC partnership will continue until the end of 2019.
 Since 1990, BP's investment has enabled over 50 million people to engage with BP activities, helping to ensure that many more people will have access to the best of the UK's culture well in to the future.